Fintasys/emoji_picker_flutter/README.md

 )
 ```

-## Extended use of EmojiPickerUtils
+## Extended usage with EmojiPickerUtils

 ```
-// get all the category emojis final categoryEmoji = EmojiPickerUtils.getCategoryEmoji;
+// Get all the category emojis final categoryEmoji = await EmojiPickerUtils.getAvailableCategoryEmoji();

-// get recently used emoji
+// Get all the emoji entities
-final recentEmojis = await EmojiPickerUtils.getRecentEmojis();
+final emojiEntities = await EmojiPickerUtils.getAllAvailableEmojiEntities();

-// add emoji to recently used
+// Search for related emoticons based on keywords final filterEmojiEntities = await EmojiPickerUtils.searchEmoji("face");

-final recentEmojis = await EmojiPickerUtils.addEmojiToRecentlyUsed(emoji);
+// Add an emoji to recently used list or increase its counter final newRecentEmojis = await EmojiPickerUtils.addEmojiToRecentlyUsed(emoji: emoji);
 ```

 ## Feel free to contribute to this package!! 🙇‍♂️